demisto/content/Packs/DevSecOps/Integrations/GitLab/GitLab_description.md

 4. Copy and paste the key.

 ### URL
-The Base URL of LGTM API v4.0: https://gitlab.com/api/v4
+The Base URL of Gitlab API v4.0: https://gitlab.com/api/v4